strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.20.md

 ### Backup your database

-WHen running in production, you should always backup your database before running migrations.
+When running in production, you should always backup your database before running migrations.
 To backup a `mongo` database, look at the documentation [here](https://docs.mongodb.com/manual/core/backups/)

 ### Export model metadatas